 Credit: Zach Lovell

 One of the softshell's primary strengths is its breathability.
-This is ideal for times when you plan to be sweaty in mildly wet or cold environments, where it can provide some warmth and weather protection without feeling like that trash bag I talked about earlier.
+This is ideal for times when you plan to be sweaty in mildly wet or cold environments, where it can provide some warmth and weather protection without feeling like that trash bag we mentioned earlier.
 When choosing a softshell, consider two key questions: What activities will you be doing, and in what climates?
 Then, determine which layers you plan to use alongside your new softshell.
 If you have a fleece layer that you take with you everywhere, or live in a warmer climate, you probably don't need an insulated softshell.
 Alternatively, if you know you will run into some wind or light rain, but nothing worse, you can go with a softshell that prioritizes ventilation and breathability.
 Otherwise, you'll want to bring a bomber hardshell that you can throw on top of everything if the weather gets nasty.

 Credit: Kate Pitts